 The Produce Education Program (PEP) is CAFB’s innovative nutrition education program that reaches clients waiting in line at food distributions.
 Short (3-5 minute), interactive nutrition lessons, taste tests and recipe cards focus on one featured produce item being offered that day through our Farm to Family program.

 In 2012, CAFB partnered with Second Harvest Food Bank of Santa Clara and San Mateo Counties and the California Department of Public Health to pilot PEP at several food pantry sites.
 In 2012, an independent evaluation found that the program helps clients learn nutrition information and increase their consumption of fruits and vegetables.
-As of January, 2016, there are 7 food banks, and 22 partner agencies implementing PEP.
+As of January, 2016, there were 7 food banks, and 22 partner agencies implementing PEP.

 PEP works as a “train-the-trainer” model, where CAFB provides participating food banks and food pantries with the training they need to implement PEP at their food distributions.
 Pantry staff, volunteers or clients are trained as educators who then "walk the line" at food distribution, providing clients with an interactive nutrition lesson based on the USDA's My Plate.